 - Recruitment processes and forms: information may include, name, age, gender, contact details, parent/carer/guardian or family details and contacts, qualifications, previous work history, referee statements, prohibited employment declaration and criminal record report.

 - Payment of donation information forms: information may include name, age, gender, contact details, areas of interest or payment/transaction data.

 - Third parties such as telemarketers or mailing houses engaged to promote our activities.

-- Service contracts: information may include name, age, gender, contact details, qualifications, prohibited employment declaration, working with children consent and criminal record report
+- Service contracts: information may include name, age, gender, contact details, qualifications, prohibited employment declaration or criminal record report

 - Individuals accessing the website as set out in the Internet section of this policy: the nature of the information collected will depend on whether the person visiting the web-site registers when they visit the website but may include information about that person’s use of the website, such as the time of visit, duration and the pages visited.